jan-1995/ML_Churn_Prediction/README.md

 This Python script is the main entry point for running a Churn Prediction project.
 It leverages various functions and modules from a custom library, "churn_library," to perform tasks related to data processing, model training, and evaluation.

    python main.py

-Here's what the script does:
+Here's what this script does:

 ### Import Necessary Libraries:
 The script begins by importing essential libraries required for data processing, machine learning, and visualization.
 These include popular libraries like Pandas for data handling, Seaborn for data visualization, and scikit-learn for machine learning tasks.